/>

 What is Temu?

-Temu is an online-shopping megastore that offers just about any product you can imagine.
-You can buy car accessories, clothing, small home appliances, outdoor furniture, power tools, baby clothes, and everything in between.
+Temu is an online shopping megastore that offers just about any product you can imagine.
+You can buy car accessories, clothing, kitchen appliances, electronics, outdoor furniture, power tools, baby clothes, and everything in between.

-Temu's most stand-out feature is that many of the site's products are incredibly cheap.
-You can buy sunglasses for $2, necklaces for $1, and glow-in-the-dark pet collars for $3.
-In fact, whatever you can think of is probably on Temu for less than $30.
+Temu's stand-out feature is that many of the site's products are incredibly cheap.
+You can buy shoes for $15, necklaces for $1, and wireless keyboards for $10.
+In fact, whatever you can think of is probably on Temu for less than $50.

 Some people compare Temu to sites like Shein, Wish, and AliExpress, but Temu is a little different.
-Shein primarily focuses on fashion and clothing items, while Temu could be compared to Amazon, as an array of items are available on Temu.
+Shein primarily focuses on fashion and clothing items, while customers can buy almost anything on Temu.
+Wish and AliExpress are known for having lower-quality items, longer shipping times, and a shorter item return window.

 Temu launched in late 2022 and quickly rose to the top spot in the App Store and Play Store's shopping categories.
 People found out about Temu from ads and were attracted to the site's low prices.